microsoft/vscode-docs/docs/remote/vscode-server.md

 ### Is there a limit to the number of remote machines I can connect to?

 Right now, you can have 10 remote machines registered with the VS Code Server.
 If you'd like to connect to a new remote machine, and already have 10 others registered, the CLI will pick a random unused tunnel and delete it.
+Please note this limit is subject to change.